Workshop: Infrastructures enabling Life Science

 13.00 Opening of the Workshop on zoom webinar

-14.15 Presentation and discussion with KTH's vice rector Mikael Östling about KTHs infrastructure strategy
+14.45 Presentation and discussion with KTH's deputy president Mikael Östling about KTHs infrastructure strategy.

 The workshop is open to participants within and outside KTH free of charge but you need to register here .